Harald Ertl: Early racing career

-In 1969, he bought a Formula V car (Austro Vau), won six races, but also rolled it at the Nürburgring.
+In 1969, Ertl bought a Formula V car (Austro Vau), won six races, but also rolled it at the Nürburgring.
 He was second in the European Cup with a Kaimann chassis in 1970, and started also in a round of the Championnat de France with a March-Ford 703, at Aéroport Dijon-Longvic circuit.
 He continued with F3 the following season, undertaking a selection of races in England, best result being ninth at Brands Hatch.

-In 1971, he also moved to the European Touring Car Championship, driving an Alfa Romeo, gaining a third place at Monza in the Monza 4 hours.
+In 1971, Ertl also moved to the European Touring Car Championship, driving an Alfa Romeo, gaining a third place at Monza in the Monza 4 hours.
 For 1972, he switched to the BMW-Alpina team in the Deutsche Rennsport Meisterschaft.
 The best result of the season, with a fourth place in the first race, Internationale ADAC-Eifelrennen, held on the Nürburgring Nordschleife.

 1973 saw Ertl continue to mix Formula Three and Touring Cars, with little success, until the September, when at the side of Derek Bell, they would win the RAC Tourist Trophy, with both drivers each winning their respective heat, to take an aggregate victory.

-For 1974, his main target was the Deutsche Formel 3 Polifac Trophy.
+For 1974, Ertl's main target was the Deutsche Formel 3 Polifac Trophy.
 Once again, his best result came at the Nürburgring, where finished fourth.
 Meanwhile, he also raced in the Formal Super Vee Gold Pokal, taking 19th in the final standings.
 During this season, Ertl made his F2 debut, racing at both the European Championship for F2 Drivers events at Hockenheim.

-In 1975 Ertl signed for Fred Opert Racing to continue racing in F2.
+In 1975, Ertl signed for Fred Opert Racing to continue racing in F2.
 By the third race for the team he was on the podium.
 A third place in the Internationales ADAC-Eifelrennen, held on the Nürburgring Nordschleife enabled him gather enough money together, including sponsorship from Warsteiner to start racing in F1.